Merkoba/Meltdown/README.md

 Close single tabs, all tabs, old tabs, to the left, to the right, or others.

-Horizontally-scrollable snippet text areas to show code.
+Horizontally scrollable snippet text areas to show code.

 Custom keyboard system.